Key Takeaways: Top 7 AI Writing Keyboards in 2026

 ProWritingAid Keyboard: Deep Analysis for Serious Writers

 The grammar checking is comprehensive, but that's just the starting point.
 ProWritingAid analyzes readability, sentence variety, pacing, dialogue tags, and dozens of other elements that affect writing quality.
-It's like having an editor looking over your shoulder as you type.
+It's like having a professional editor looking over your shoulder as you type, offering suggestions that actually improve your writing craft.

 This depth comes with tradeoffs.
 The keyboard is more complex to use than simpler alternatives.
 There's a learning curve to understand what all the suggestions mean and when to apply them.
 Casual users might find it overwhelming.